samitchaudhuri/ab-test-screener/README.md

 We understand that the free-trial screener might set clearer expectations for students upfront and reduce the number of frustrated students who left the free trial because they didn't have enough time to commit to the course.

+We need both the evaluation metrics, gross and net conversions, to match expectations in order to launch.
+From the analysis presented above we find

-Results of our experiment are both statistically and practically significant on all metrics.
-Additional sign test on the day-by-day data agrees with the hypothesis test, so these results are unlikely to occur by chance.
-This gives us increased confidence in the experiment results.
+1. The gross conversion metric matches our expectation because there is both a statistically and practically significant reduction in overall gross convertion.
+Additional sign test on day-by-day data shows reduction in gross convertion in a statistically signficant proportion of days.
+This gives us increased confidence that the experiment results matches our expectations.
+2. The change in net conversion is less straightforward.
+The confidence interval around the observed difference includes the negative of the practical-significance boundary; hence it is possible that this metric went down by an amount that might matter to the business.
+However, the confidence interval also includes 0, and hence the observed difference is not statistically significant.
+So we cannot show with certainty that net conversion has actually decreased.
+Additional sign test on day-by-day data also confirms that net convertion neither increased nor decreased in a statistically signficant proportion of days.
+Although repeating this experiment with greater power will give additional confidence in the results, we will make our judgement based on the second part of the hypothesis: "without significantly reducing the number of students", and conclude that the net conversion metric also matches our expectation.

+Since both metrics match our expectation, we recommend a launch.

 At the end it is not just about statistical evidence; the end goal is to actually make recommendation that demonstrates our judgment with